celery/celery/docs/userguide/configuration.rst

 Additional configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The Cassandra driver, when estabilishing the connection, undergoes a stage
+The Cassandra driver, when establishing the connection, undergoes a stage
 of negotiating the protocol version with the server(s).
 Similarly,
 a load-balancing policy is automatically supplied (by default
 ``DCAwareRoundRobinPolicy``, which in turn has a ``local_dc`` setting, also